History of The Last Word: a personal memoir by founder, Bill Sell

 After a few months with the Selectric, I was able to get a loan on a new car, and an occasional sandwich at a restaurant.
 I was in heaven—independently employed.
 About two years later, I saw an ad for a word processor demonstration in a hotel.
 Why, this gadget had a memory of over 25 characters, and a screen on which you could look at what you typed and correct it, before sending perfect text to the paper, which was still rolled up on the old-technology typewriter spindle.

 I was hooked.
-But the price was $10,000.
+But the price was north of $10,000.
 The numbers simply did not work.

 Word Processing is Born